 Bike Friendly shopping district

-Six Corners Association is committed to making the Six Corners Shopping District into a bike friendly shopping district.
-In 2013 the Six Corners Bike Committee launched a fundraiser to be able to buy four bike corrals that would be installed on the street and take up one parking space.
+Six Corners Association is committed to being a bike friendly shopping district.
+In 2013, the Six Corners Bike Committee launched a fundraiser to be able to buy four bike corrals that would provide 48 bike parking spots and would be installed on the street.
 In the course of a month the committee was able to raise over $10,000 for this bike transit initiative.
 The four bike corrals were installed on April 2, 2016 along with two bike transit inspired murals during the Six Corners Spring Clean Up and Arts Dedication event.
-In the summer of 2016, Six Corners recieved their first Divvy Bike Station to provide residents and community members a easy way to get around the shopping district.
-In the summer of 2017 buffer and shared bike lanes were installed between Addison and Lawrance along Milwaukee Ave.
+In the summer of 2016, Six Corners recieved the fist Divvy Bike Station in the shopping district to provide residents and community members an easy way to get around the shopping district.
+In the summer of 2017 buffer and shared bike lanes were installed between Addison and Lawrence along Milwaukee Ave.
 The bike lanes were one of the highly prioritized items on the menu for the 2015 Participatory Budget of the 45th ward.
 In August of 2017, a Fixit station was installed on Milwaukee Ave. to provide cyclist a station to fix their bike and cycle safely along the shopping district.

 Bike friendly BUSINESSES

 Businesses at Six Corners are supportive of people who bike to Six Corners and want to promote safe cycling.
 Businesses have pledged to become bike friendly and can be identified by the Six Corners Bike Friendly Business logo, pictured on the left.
 These businesses are committed to doing one of the following:

 - Promoting special events such as bike-to-work days.

 - Obtaining a bike rack for bike parking in front of their business.

 - Providing a discount to biking customers that display their bike helmet.